 Italians Studies promotes scholarship in the history and culture of the Italian peninsula, broadly understood as extending from ancient Rome, through the Middle Ages, and up to the present day.
-Italian Studies does not necessarily restrict itself geographically to any one region, but rather explore Italian culture and its impacts on the broader Mediterranean region and the wider world.
+Italian Studies does not necessarily restrict itself geographically to any one region, but rather explores Italian culture and its impacts on the broader Mediterranean region and the wider world.

 The Hesburgh Libraries collect new and historical scholarship and publications relating to Dante as broadly as possible.
 Notre Dame faculty, staff, and students may recommend an acquisition in this area through our recommendation form.